jkawamoto/roadie/docs/content/documents/execution.md

   in your shared link made by Dropbox.
 - If the URL starts with `gs://`, which means your source codes are stored in Google Cloud Storage, roadie downloads them.
+- If the URL likes `roadie://<name>`, which means your source codes are maintained in `roadie` and specifies to use as same source codes as ones used in instance `<name>`,
 - Otherwise, roadie downloads the URL via http or https.

 In any cases, if the URL ends with `.zip`, `.tar`, or `.tar.gz`,